Even homebodies go on vacation.

 We plodded along, eventually reaching the top of this particular ridge to discover a gorgeous bald.
 We hung out there for quite some time, exploring the vegetation, so different from the hardwood forest we just walked through.
 We enjoyed the views of the valley below, took photos and met and chatted with some experienced Pathertown hikers.
 It was on the trail back down the mountain where we came across our second pile of scat.
 This was an older specimen as it was obviously fertilizing the growth of some unidentified plant (see photos).
 Were we lucky to find so many signs of wildlife, or silly not to rush back to the car?

 This particular hike meandered along a stream bank, so now and then, we stumbled on additional falls.
 Wanting to explore more, we’d venture off the trail to get to the water’s edge.
 When we hike as a family, we naturally fall into a patterned line of travelers, always adult-child-child-adult.
 At this point in our trip I happened to be the last in line, the boys excited to get down to the next waterfall.
 As they forged ahead, I experienced a strange phenomenon.
 Have you ever swam through a warm column of water in an otherwise cool pool or pond?
 This is the best metaphor for my experience, except, instead of warm water, I walked right into a cloud of husky aromatics.
 Was it wet or sweaty?
-If this makes any sense, my memory of this exact moment, is warm.
-This “bubble” of air I had stepped into seemed to have distinct boundaries, as if it were a cartoon cloud on a Bugs Bunny rerun.
+My memory of this exact moment, is warmth.
+This warm “bubble” of air I had stepped into seemed to have distinct boundaries, as if it were a cartoon cloud on a Bugs Bunny rerun.

 Did I smell a bear?
 I stopped.
 Looked around.
 I let the boys continue down with my husband (it honestly seemed the safest choice in the moment).
-I called out something friendly and encouraging to my family (Ha, this is so much fun, right guys!?), probably louder than they would have expected, but in my head, I was trying to make noise to ward off a bear, assuming it was a bear and not my overactive imagination.
-We had seen enough evidence of bears for it to have been reasonably imagined and for an encounter to seem plausible.
+I called out something friendly and encouraging to my family (Ha, this is so much fun, right guys!?), probably louder than they would have expected, but in my head, I was trying to make noise to ward off a bear; assuming it was a bear and not my overactive imagination.
+We had seen enough evidence of bears for it to have been reasonably imagined and reasonably plausible.

 How close would a bear have to be for me to pick up its scent?
-How strange it is to remember a cloud of warm, musky, sweaty, BO that wafted just over the path, clearly not detectable by the three who just passed that way.
+Its an odd thing to remember; a cloud of warm, musky BO that wafted just over the path, clearly not detectable by the three who just passed that way but very real to me.

 I proceeded to the water, keeping a careful eye out.
-I didn’t say anything until we got back to the car.
+I didn’t say anything to my family about the experience until we got back to the car.
 We followed proper safety protocols for hiking in bear country: making plenty of noise, keeping food properly packed and packing out any litter.
 We remained alert.
 And we returned safely, no worse for the wear, no harm had come to any wild bear due to our visit.

 And I acknowledge, it’s completely possible that I imagined the entire olfactory experience, but maybe I had indeed smelled a bear.